 I have personally applied for all of these visas.
 All information is from my personal experience.
 It is well researched and verified.
 I have traveled to all of these destinations myself.
 I have even documented the entry and exit formalities that you would need to follow at the destination airports.

 TIMATIC (Travel Information Manual Automatic) is an international database containing cross border passenger documentation requirements.
 All airlines and travel agents use this database to verify visa requirements.
-It is mandatory for all airlines to refer to this database as the fines levied by immigration authorities are very hefty.
+It is mandatory for all airlines to refer to this database as the fines levied by immigration authorities are high.

-TIMATIC database is managed by IATA (International Air Transportation Association) and it can be integrated with back offices of travel agents and airlines.
+TIMATIC database is managed by IATA (International Air Transport Association) and it can be integrated with back offices of travel agents and airlines.
 Here is United Airline’s TIMATIC interface.

 Pretty much every country these days have their own Ministry of Foreign Affairs website.
 They usually have a visa section dedicated to travelers interested in visiting their country.
 Here is an example, the visa section from the Foreign Affairs of Germany website.